adityakakarla/call-to-change/README.md

 ---

-## How we built it

-We developed CallToChange using Next.js and Python.

-Our Python library logs LLM calls in MongoDB.
-Under the hood, our library does this by sending a POST request to API routes in our web app.
-These API routes securely handle data updates in MongoDB.

-In our web app, we use Next.js and MongoDB to fetch user information (such as the number of times a user has used text generation).
-To create an interactive interface, we utilized Tailwind CSS.
-For user authentication, we used Clerk to manage user accounts.

----

-This repo is for call-to-change, a Python library that works with our web app to log LLM calls.
+This repo is for call-to-change, the Python library that works with our web app to log LLM calls.

 ---